 9 Best Places for Jazz Music in Harlem

-With permission of New Orleans, New York is the best place to go to enjoy an unforgettable live jazz show, especially in the neighborhood of Harlem.
-If during your stay in the Big Apple you want to live this experience, here are several clubs and halls where every night the magic happens.
+With all due respect to New Orleans, New York is the best place to go to enjoy an unforgettable live jazz show, especially in the Harlem neighborhood.
+If you want to experience this during your stay in the Big Apple, here are several clubs and venues where the magic happens every night.

-Get your tickets for Jazz Series concerts in Harlem without fail if you want to go on your own to a live show.
-Or if you want an expert to tell you all about jazz and take you around Harlem like a local, you can join a tour of jazz venues.
+If you want an expert to tell you all about jazz and take you around Harlem like a local, you can join a jazz bar crawl.
 Ready for an unforgettable experience?

 1. Bill’s Place